 If you’re doing a sage cleanse on yourself, begin at your head and swirl the smoking sage around your trunk and all your extremities.

 “I make sure to spread the smoke all around me, covering every area of my aura and body,” says Charlotte McFarlin, a yoga instructor in Brownsville, Vermont, who does sage cleansing regularly.

 The Spiritual History of Sage Cleansing

 “Fire is destructive and smoke is a by-product, but spiritually these forces purify and cleanse.”
 She goes on to say, “Rituals use fire and smoke to facilitate purifying and cleansing without the destruction.”

-Sage cleansing is definitely a spiritually-inspired practice, so a certain level of belief can help people tune into the richness of the ritual.
+Sage cleansing is definitely a spiritually-inspired practice, so a certain level of belief in its powers can help people tune into the richness of the ritual.
 That said, Knowles tells HealthyWay that most people can tap into some connection with the practice of smudging.

 “You don’t have to have a spiritual belief system to benefit,” she says.
 Most people understand the idea of a ‘vibe,’ and Knowles says that feeling or concept can be used to understand sage cleansing, even for people without deep spiritual beliefs.
 “The vibe is the energy being emitted from a person, place, or thing,” Knowles says.
 After sage cleansing, the vibe will likely feel different, even to people who are skeptical.

 Still not sold?
 Consider this: Backe says, “When sage is burned, it is known to change the ionic composition of the air that it comes into contact with—which can have a notable effect on our stress levels.”
 Erick Kenneth French, a licensed clinical social worker and author and illustrator of Iphelia: Awakening the Gift of Feeling, points out that the smoke and the smell of sage change a space in small ways that our minds and bodies pick up on.